-A New Era in Aesthetics: "Don't Look Like Someone Else, Look Like Your Best Self"
+A New Era in Aesthetics: "Look Like Your Best Self, Not Someone Else"

 The world of Aesthetic and Plastic Surgery evolves every year with changes in technology and societal expectations.
-As we leave 2025 behind, there is a common point we observe in our clinics and at international congresses: The era of "one-size-fits-all beauty" is over.
+As we leave 2025 behind, there is a common point we see in our clinics and global congresses: "The era of uniform beauty is over."

-1. "Quiet Aesthetics" and Preventive Facial Rejuvenation
+1. "Quiet Aesthetics" and Preventive Facelift and Rejuvenation

 2. Hybrid Breast Aesthetics (Composite Approach)